Number of sessions: 4

 - The second part of this session consists of a practical exercise in working with data.
 Participants may bring their own data.
 Students who do not have their own data yet can work with an example dataset provided by the instructor.

-Bob Castelein is a PhD candidate in the department of Public Administration and Sociology and has been working at Erasmus University since 2016.
-His work focuses on the handling and transportation of refrigerated containers in seaports.
-Before joining Erasmus University, he completed masters in Economics & Business and History & International Relations at the University of Groningen.
-At Erasmus University he has taught Bachelor courses on quantitative methods, SPSS, and economics.
+Bob Castelein is a PhD candidate at the department of Public Administration and Sociology at Erasmus University Rotterdam.
+His research focuses on container handling and transportation in seaports.
+Before joining the EUR, he completed masters in Economics and History, both at the University of Groningen.
+For the past three years, he has taught courses on Quantitative Methods, SPSS and Economics at ESSB.